5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

     })
 ```

+For these packets, the 2nd byte needs to retur `0x00`, so the system doesn't wake instantly.
+We can use `SSDT-XPRW.aml` to do so.

 ### New/refined method using `SSDT-XPRW.aml`
 This approach tries to minimze the amount of necessary binary renames, to correct the values of return packages.
 Instead of renaming them via DSDT patches, they are renamed via SSDT in macOS only, which is much cleaner.